mooreCS65/mooreCS65.github.io/unstuck.md

 ### 👍 What to do:
 Here is an example of an email that includes all of the above.
->*Please note that you should use the actual TA's email address, as ImTheCS65TA@drake.edu is not a real email address, please use [sigi.brock@drake.edu](mailto:sigibrock@drake.edu), instead.*

 ![A screenshot of an email that meets the above guidelines](/cs65_good_email.png)